gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 ## See your site hot reload in the browser!

-Run `gatsby develop` in the terminal, which starts a development server and reloads changes you make to your site so you can preview them in the browser.
+Run `npm run develop` in the terminal, which starts a development server and reloads changes you make to your site so you can preview them in the browser.
 Open up your browser to [localhost:8000](http://localhost:8000/) and you should see a default homepage.

-> **NOTE**: If you have already started your Gatsby development server using `gatsby develop`, you will need to restart the server by pressing CTRL + C in the terminal where the command was run and running `gatsby develop` again to see changes in your `gatsby-config.js` reflected on [localhost:8000](http://localhost:8000/)
+> **NOTE**: If you have already started your Gatsby development server using `npm run develop`, you will need to restart the server by pressing CTRL + C in the terminal where the command was run and running `npm run develop` again to see changes in your `gatsby-config.js` reflected on [localhost:8000](http://localhost:8000/)

 ## How does the StripeJS plugin work?